Ganni

+Ganni has multiple outlets spread in and around Copenhagen, and 25 stores in the US.

 History

 Ganni was founded by Frans Truelsen as a line of cashmere apparel in 2000.
 In 2009, the Reffstrups took over the company with Ditte Reffstrup serving as creative director and Nicolaj Reffstrup as CEO.
 Ditte Reffstrup started her career as a clothes buyer for Danish and Parisian brands.
 Nicolaj Reffstrup, who graduated from Copenhagen Business School and earned his master's degree at IT University of Copenhagen, is a former technology entrepreneur.
 Private equity firm L Catterton acquired a 51% stake in the company in 2017.
+In 2024, former deputy CEO of Balenciaga, Laura du Rusquec was appointed CEO.